MEDLEY-BENCH: Benchmarking Behavioural Metacognition and Belief Revision Under Social Pressure in Large Language Models: Results

 We benchmarked 35 models spanning 12 families (Table~\ref{tab:main}) on 130 instances across five reasoning domains: medical diagnosis, system troubleshooting, code review, architecture design, and statistical reasoning.
-Among the 34 models that completed all 130 instances, MMS ranged from 49.4 to 62.2, a spread of 12.8 points.
+Among the 34 models that completed all 130 instances, MMS point estimates ranged from 49.4 to 62.2, a spread of 12.8 points.
 Table~\ref{tab:main} also includes Gemma-3N~(4B), which completed 128/130 instances and obtained an MMS of 30.2.
-Six models reached MMS Tier~B, defined here as MMS $\geq 60$: Claude Haiku~4.5 (62.2), Gemma-3~(27B) (61.1), Qwen~3.5~(397B) (61.0), Gemini~3~Flash (60.7), Claude Sonnet~4.5 (60.4), and Gemma-3~(12B) (60.1).
+Using the prespecified descriptive threshold of MMS $\geq 60$, six models formed this reporting group: Claude Haiku~4.5 (62.2), Gemma-3~(27B) (61.1), Qwen~3.5~(397B) (61.0), Gemini~3~Flash (60.7), Claude Sonnet~4.5 (60.4), and Gemma-3~(12B) (60.1).
+The threshold is descriptive and does not define a validated performance class.

-Ranking was stable across aggregation methods.
-Trimmed mean, arithmetic mean, median, and double-step aggregation all produced rank correlations of $\rho \geq 0.977$, with a maximum rank shift of 3 positions, indicating that the leaderboard was robust to aggregation choice.
-Cross-domain rank correlations ranged from $\rho = 0.72$ to $0.92$.
-Architecture was the least correlated domain ($\rho = 0.72$--$0.80$ with the remaining domains), whereas statistical reasoning was the hardest domain (mean MMS = 55.7).
-Code review contributed limited unique discrimination: removing it changed the overall ranking only minimally ($\rho = 0.995$ with the full benchmark retained).
-We next examined whether model scale or architecture accounted for these differences.